Electromotive force: Overview

 Devices that can provide emf include electrochemical cells, thermoelectric devices, solar cells, photodiodes, electrical generators, inductors, transformers and even Van de Graaff generators.
 In nature, emf is generated when magnetic field fluctuations occur through a surface.
 For example, the shifting of the Earth's magnetic field during a geomagnetic storm induces currents in an electrical grid as the lines of the magnetic field are shifted about and cut across the conductors.

 In a battery, the charge separation that gives rise to a potential difference (voltage) between the terminals is accomplished by chemical reactions at the electrodes that convert chemical potential energy into electromagnetic potential energy.
 A voltaic cell can be thought of as having a "charge pump" of atomic dimensions at each electrode, that is:

-A (chemical) source of emf can be thought of as a kind of charge pump that acts to move positive charges from a point of low potential through its interior to a point of high potential. … By chemical, mechanical or other means, the source of emf performs work $\mathit dW$ on that charge to move it to the high-potential terminal.
-The emf $\mathcal{E}$ of the source is defined as the work $\mathit dW$ done per charge $dq$. $\mathcal{E} = \frac{\mathit dW}{\mathit dq}$.
+A (chemical) source of emf can be thought of as a kind of charge pump that acts to move positive charges from a point of low potential through its interior to a point of high potential. ...
+By chemical, mechanical or other means, the source of emf performs work $\mathrm{d}W$ on that charge to move it to the high-potential terminal.
+The emf $\mathcal{E}$ of the source is defined as the work $\mathrm{d}W$ done per charge $\mathrm{d}q$. $\textstyle \mathcal{E} = \frac{\mathrm{d}W}{\mathrm{d}q}$.

 In an electrical generator, a time-varying magnetic field inside the generator creates an electric field via electromagnetic induction, which creates a potential difference between the generator terminals.
 Charge separation takes place within the generator because electrons flow away from one terminal toward the other, until, in the open-circuit case, an electric field is developed that makes further charge separation impossible.
 The emf is countered by the electrical voltage due to charge separation.
 If a load is attached, this voltage can drive a current.
 The general principle governing the emf in such electrical machines is Faraday's law of induction.